Castagnole Fritte are deep fried sweet pastry balls and today I’ve filled mine with some luscious cherry jam.

 These castagnole fritte are deep fried sweet pastry balls and although immensely popular during Carnival season in Italy, my mom would typically make them during the Easter holiday.
 They were always served piled high on a large serving platter and would disappear in no time at all.
 They are to Italians the equivalent of Timbits to Canadians.

 Although there are many variations to these two bite sweet morsels, lemon was the choice of flavor for both my parents and the only way dad would eat them.
 Simply because, they evoked memories of his own mamma whipping up batches of these castagnole with their very familiar lemon scent.

 They require a bit more work and of course there’s also the rising time to factor in but they are so worth it in my opinion.

 To enhance the lemon flavor I added Limoncello liquor to the dough.
 However, if you are not a fan of lemon, vanilla extract with Brandy or Rum liquor would make a wonderful substitution.

 Castagnole can be filled with any jam of your choice.
 Start by poking a hole in the doughnut.
 Place the jam in a piping bag that is fitted with a round tip.
 Pipe in up to 1 teaspoon of jam in each castagnole.

-Alternately, you can also fill the doughnuts with custard or lemon curd.
+Alternately, you can also fill the doughnuts with custard or even some lemon curd.